LukasBoril/Rest_api_springBoot_tutorial/README.md

 # Hello Rest
 [https://github.zhaw.ch/bacn/ase2-spring-boot-hellorest](https://github.zhaw.ch/bacn/ase2-spring-boot-hellorest)

 This repository contains a Spring Boot tutorial.
-The tutorial consists of several step creating a rest backend.
-Each step is available under a branch
+The tutorial consists of several steps creating a rest backend.
+Each step is available under a branch.

 - [master](readme/master.md): initial project setup with spring boot initializer with model, repository, data-rest, unit-test, h2-console and openapi 3.0
 - [database-bootstrap](readme/database-bootstrap.md): add a record with java to the database